glic3rinu/basefs/eval/README.md

     * Each node runs on a Debian 6 Docker container with a virtual ethernet device.
 Nodes are connected with one hop distance between them.
 This is a controlled environment and we use Linux traffic control to emulate variable delay, packet loos, duplication and re-ordering, in order to understand its effects on BaseFS's communication protocols.

 2. Ralistic environment on Confine testbed
     * Each BaseFS node runs on a Debian LXC container on top of a Confine Node.
 Confine Nodes are heterogeneous devices and resources are share with other ongoing experiments, which makes for a very inconsistent performance characteristics.
 All nodes are connected using the native IP network provided by different community networks where Confine nodes are deployed.
-Since we don't have much control of the underlying network we provide a network characterization to better understand the environment where the experiment is taking place.
+Since we don't have much control of the underlying infraestructure we provide a network characterization to better understand the environment where the experiment is taking place.

 Memory and CPU usage
 ====================
 Is the protocol appropiated for resource constrained environments?

 * Memory consumption of big vs small files
 * CPU consumption of read-write intensive workloads
 * Repsonse time of filesystem operations compared to other filesystems